Name: Mark Verber

 first shoes I have worn that have significantly reduced blisters I get

 between my crooked toes.
-Later I switched from Wright DoubleSocks
+Later I switched from Wright DoubleSocks to Injinji Tetratsok.
+I

-have not had a blister.
+have not had a blister since making the switch.

-I am now on my 12 pair of Flyroc-310.
-I seem to get around 500 miles out of them.
-After 500 miles the lugs under the balls of my feet are mostly gone and the mesh is typical torn up and looking pretty ratty, and the slight shock absorption is gone.
+I am now on my 14th pair of Flyroc-310.
+I seem to get around 400-500 miles out of them, at which point the lugs under the balls of my feet are mostly gone and the mesh is typical torn up and looking pretty ratty, and the slight shock absorption is gone.
+The other thing is that the shoe which normally feel very responsive seem to go dead.
+I don't know how to describe the feeling better than this.
+It's like the shoes are saying "I am worn out.
+Get a new pair."
 I used to get nearly twice the wear from my New Balance 801 AT.
 While I would love these shoes to be more durable, I will willing to replace these shoes more frequently to the performance I am getting from them.

 I think it's interesting to note the number of adventure, fell, ultra-distant races / records have been won using Inov-8 shoes.
 Especially when you realized that this company has only been shipping shoes since 2003.
 See Inov-8 in the News.
 You should also check out backpackinglight.com's Footwear Trends which features Inov-8.